Tuition Penalty for Dropped Credits

 Adjustments for tuition will be determined on the effective drop date.
 Any adjustment of charges will be made according to Penn State's Tuition Adjustment Schedule.

 You can also request to find out the amount of your expected tuition adjustment, based on the date you plan to drop a course, using the Tuition Adjustment Calculator.
 This calculator will provide an expected tuition adjustment amount for students in any course, including courses that do not follow the standard semester schedule.

 Tuition Adjustment for Withdrawal

 Be aware of the financial implications of withdrawing!
-Completing a withdrawal will most likely impact your eligibility for student aid, and in many cases this results in student aid being returned to the lender.
+Completing a withdrawal will most likely impact your eligibility for financial aid, and in many cases this results in financial aid being returned to the lender.
 This can create a balance on your account, which, if not paid, will result in a default.
-If you are considering withdrawing from the semester, please talk with the World Campus Office of Student Aid (1-800-252-3592 or email@example.com) to see if there will be any balance on your account after your withdrawal.
+If you are considering withdrawing from the semester, please talk with the World Campus Financial Aid Office (1-800-252-3592 or [email protected]) to see if there will be any balance on your account after your withdrawal.

 Charges for tuition are adjusted upon withdrawal from the University only if you obtain an official Withdrawal Form at the office of the dean of your college or other degree-granting unit and submit it to the World Campus office.

 Adjustment of your tuition is based on the date of the last class you attended (last time you logged in) — provided an official Withdrawal Form is received by the University Registrar within one calendar month of that date; otherwise, the adjustment will be based on the date your official Withdrawal Form is filed with the University Registrar.

 If you meet the withdrawal conditions, you are entitled to receive an adjustment of charges for tuition for the semester in accordance with Penn State’s tuition adjustment schedule (above).